theappreciator/oncamera/README.md

 1. If status == offline then turn off lights

+## Why?
+My use case involved a locked down work computer that:
+1. Has the webcam
+1. Cannot send data to local 10.0.0.x network, so it can't communicate direct with the Elgato Key Lights
+1. Can receive data from the local 10.0.0.x network, so it can expose data for others to consume

 ## Includes
 - `Status cli` - for reacting to local webcam on/off events to set current status locally
 - `Status api` - for exposing local status to remote watchers